hareesh-27/Coding-and-Embedded/UART driver/Uart_tx/explanation.md

 ## **uart2_tx_init(void)**

 There is a step by step process to make uart_tx work succesfully.
+Also remember that we are operating in **Asynchronous mode.** So our projectbehaves like UART

-First we understand that we are working on USART2 present in APB1 peripheral.
+  - First we understand that we are working on USART2 present in APB1 peripheral.

 <img width="358" height="570" alt="image" src="https://github.com/user-attachments/assets/ea70410c-225e-4900-a395-3714cb3b2686" />